Leonardo da Vinci to get second life as automaton

 His most complicated creation so far, an Alexander Pushkin animated by a complex mechanism enabling it to write down 1,458 different poems, was bought last year by a Silicon Valley entrepreneur for a price kept secret.

-"Complex models can take years of work and cost up to 1.2 million Swiss francs ($1.32 million)," said Junod, proudly showing historical automata that collectors from around the world ask him to restore.
+"Complex models can take years of work and cost up to 1.2 million Swiss francs (836,250 pounds)," said Junod, proudly showing historical automata that collectors from around the world ask him to restore.

 "Before, I mainly worked for Japanese clients because automata really have a tradition there.
 But today, I have customers from all around the world," said Junod, who counts the Sultan of Brunei and the late Michael Jackson among his clients.